 If you select the second option to remove everything, the setup will delete all your programs and files from C (Windows drive).
 However, you will have the option to Change settings.
 Now, click Next to continue to the next step.

 Finally, you will see a summary of the actions.
-So, just click on the Reset button to reset your PC using Recovery options in Windows 10.
+So, just click on the Reset button to reset your PC using the Recovery options in Windows 10.

 Step 5: Reset your PC in Progress

-Now, you are ready to reset your PC using Recovery options.
+Now, you are ready to reset your PC using the Recovery options.
 So, after verifying the things that you want to keep or remove, click on the Reset button to start.
 Windows 10 will start preparing to reset your PC.

 After that, your PC will restart.
-After restarting your PC, Windows 10 setup will clean the drive and re-install Windows.
+After restarting your PC, Windows 10 setup will clean the drive and reinstall Windows.

 Step 6: Recovery Successful

-After successful recovery and reinstallation of Windows 10, depending upon your selection in STEP 4, you will either see the login screen or initial Windows 10 setup screen.
+After successful recovery and reinstallation of Windows 10, depending upon your selection in STEP 4, you will either see the login screen or the initial Windows 10 setup screen.